rtortori/ICO-WF-Execute-Ansible-Playbook/README.md

 ## Notes

 - See [Intersight Help - Ansible Executor](https://intersight.com/help/appliance/resources/Executor_Ansible) for instruictions on how to use the Ansible Executor in ICO
-- Visit [Cisco Software Central](https://software.cisco.com) to download the latest SCU image for your servers
 - Visit [ansible-playbook CLI documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) for additional details on command line arguments and host inventory

 The command line arguments for running the Ansible playbook against the given endpoint.